dimdenGD/ultimate-express/README.md

 - only string paths without regex characters like *, +, (), {}, :param, etc. can be optimized.
 - only 1-level deep routers can be optimized.

-Optimized routes can be up to 10 times faster than normal routes, as they're using native uWS router.
+Optimized routes can be up to 10 times faster than normal routes, as they're using native uWS router and have pre-calculated path.

 2. Do not use external `serve-static` module.
 Instead use built-in `express.static()` middleware, which is optimized for uExpress.